Selindek/spring-data-jpa-acl/acl/README.md

 	@AclRolePermission(value="all", roles="ROLE_ADMIN")

 So by default any user with "ROLE_ADMIN" role will gain all possible permissions to all domain objects.
+This default behavior grants the full access for administrators to all of the domain objects.
+So if you add this annotation to an entity class don't forget to manually add the appropriate admin permission too!

 @AclRolePermission is a @Repeatable annotation.
 You can set different permission-sets for different roles.
 If your java version is 1.7 or smaller, you can use the @AclRolePermissions container annotation for it.